frantisheq/rbxmltv/README.md

 git clone https://github.com/frantisheq/rbxmltv-data.git

+To generate a file named cz-sk+0100.xml for 7 days with +0100 timezone and cache being used:

-./main.rb -d 7 -o ./rbxmltv-data/cz-sk.xml -c ./rbxmltv-data/cache
+./main.rb -d 7 -t +0100 -o ./rbxmltv-data/cz-sk+0100.xml -c ./rbxmltv-data/cache

+Timezone argument will be appended to xmltv channel id.
+Default value is set to +0100.

+Use ./main.rb -h for help.